Multiple Sclerosis

 *It’s always best to consult with your primary care provider about new MS symptoms.
 It may be necessary to work with a speech language pathologist to learn more about dietary recommendations for swallowing.

-Probiotics can be found in fermented foods, like yogurt, or drinks, like kefir and kombucha.
+Probiotics can be found in fermented foods like yogurt, or drinks, like kefir and kombucha.
 You can also take supplements that contain probiotics.
-For more specific information on which probiotic supplement to choose, check out the US Probiotics Guide.
+For more specific information about which probiotic supplement to choose, check out the US Probiotics Guide.

 - Brand Quality: Do your research.
 Look for the NSF and/or the USP seal on products to determine safety and quality.
 For more information click here.